 - a (very) few recommended books on related topics

 - collected links to some carefully-chosen sites that OneBag enthusiasts are likely to find interesting

-- my own compilation of travel industry links for airlines, hotels, and rental automobiles, plus the best metasearch engines, handy lists of country/airport/airline codes, and tools for checking real-time flight status, airport delay conditions, and aircraft seating arrangements (a useful page to bookmark)
+- my own compilation of frequently-used travel industry links: the best metasearch engines, handy lists of country/airport/airline code designations, a telephone country/area code finding & deciphering service, and tools for checking real-time flight status, airport delay conditions, and aircraft seating arrangements (a useful page to bookmark)